UBC Technical Guidelines

 The UBC Technical Guidelines serve as the code of quality and performance for the design, construction and renovation of University-owned institutional buildings.
-This includes housing, athletics and institutional buildings, along with landscape and infrastructure; but excludes market housing whose maintenance is managed on a separate and different system.
+This includes housing, athletics and institutional buildings, along with landscape and infrastructure; but excludes market housing buildings, whose maintenance is managed on a separate and different system.

 EVERY CONSULTANT OF RECORD IS REQUIRED TO COMPLY WITH THE TECHNICAL GUIDELINES, THROUGH ALL PHASES OF PROJECT DESIGN.

 Request for Variance: Any proposed variance from the Technical Guidelines must be submitted for approval prior to the issuance of a Building Permit.
 For further details, see “Compliance, Quality Control Requirements and Requests for Variance” under the “Governing Overview/Quality Control Process” section.

 To contact the Webmaster, please email Mike Thayer at firstname.lastname@example.org.

 Information You'll Find on this Site

 This section contains background information related to the scope and use of the UBC Technical Guidelines.
 Overall design goals and performance objectives as related to Quality Control, Transportation, Safety, Ergonomics and Security are presented along with coordination requirements and links to various UBC departments.

 This section contains detail design guidelines organized per master format specification divisions.
 Sections can be viewed or downloaded per individual sections or divisions.
 UBC standards reference documents and drawings are also linked to applicable divisions.